Pioneers in Remote Therapeutic Monitoring (RTM) Software for Physical Therapists

 These new codes allow physical therapists to bill for RTM even when patients transmit data for fewer than 16 days, addressing real-world scenarios where shorter monitoring is clinically appropriate.

-1. Clarifications to Existing RTM Codes
+1. Clarifications to Existing Remote Therapeutic Monitoring Codes

 The existing RTM codes (98975–98981) remain largely unchanged in structure but are clarified to align with the new codes: